yiyg510/ICLR2020-G2DR/README.md

 This directory contains a anonymised implementation of G2DR for the ICLR 2020 Submission of "Expanding the applicability of distributed representations for graph level learning".
 Code has been specially commented for friendly exposition, and most modules contain test routines which show self-contained examples, as well as two scripts to run the whole process based on single or batch experiment runs.

-EDIT: Thanks to kind and helpful comment on accidentally leaving private username and needing more exposition and relation to Graph2Vec the previous repository has been deleted.

 This work is heavily inspired by Deep Graph Kernels (Yanardag and Vishwanathan, 2015) and Graph2Vec (Narayanan et al. 2017) motivated around combining their approaches into a single 3 step methodology, which could also be applied to other discrete structures under the R-Convolutional Framework (Haussler 1999).
 This is exemplified by G2DR as derived instance of Graph2Vec and is applied to labelled graphs as well as unlabelled graphs to observe applicability to publicly available graphs, and the challenges that are encountered there such as diagonal dominance.

 # Prerequisites